Feeding the Hungry

 The result is that people of all income levels in the Washington, D.C. region can receive top-quality vegetables and fruits from this local farm, while helping to support an extraordinarily effective and efficient food bank that speaks to the needs of people around our Nation's Capital.

 Regular customers pay a rate that covers enough program expenses to allow the farm to donate 30-35 percent of its annual production to low-income people through the Food Bank.
 That's about 35,000 pounds of produce a year on average.
 Therein lies the second half of the "From the Ground Up" story.
 The Food Bank carefully selects recipient member agencies—food pantries, clinics, after-school programs, soup kitchens, and shelters—with the organizational strength and the facilities to maintain quality and efficiently distribute a broad range of produce to its clients.
 Since 2020, during the pandemic, we have been growing our partnerships to help meet the higher demand of those in need of fresh produce in Prince George's County.
 Working with PGC Food Rescue we are able to distribute food each week to a network of food pantries and schools.

 Feeding the Soul

 The Food Bank also offers a wide variety of educational programs.
 Some of these programs are in the form of classes and demonstrations, including getting D.C. kids out to Clagett for actual harvesting and other farm fun.

-Recently seen at Clagett: children from the city ride a hay wagon, arrive at a farm field, and spread out excitedly to pick sweet corn, okra, and tomatoes under the careful supervision of Carrie Vaughn, Clagett Farm's Vegetable Production Manager.
-She shows them how to pick the produce respectfully.
+Recently seen at Clagett: children from the city ride a hay wagon, arrive at a farm field, and spread out excitedly to pick sweet corn, okra, and tomatoes under the careful supervision of Clagett Farm's Vegetable Production Manager, who shows them how to pick the produce respectfully.
 They bring their prizes back to the wagon in bins and head to the farm's washing station to clean them for transport to the Food Bank.